Versal/player-api/api.md

 * `playerApi.setAttributes(attrs)`

-Persist a dictionary of attributes in the gadget configuration.
+Persist a object containing the current attributes in the gadget configuration.

 * `playerApi.setLearnerAttribute(name, value)`